Skip to content

 Affinity with language

-Nasopoulou's affinity for language also comes through in Night work well expressed.
+Nasopoulou's affinity for language also shows up in Night work well expressed.
 Micha Hamel's seven poems describe the creative process, from the reluctant first 'Attempt' through diligent 'Labour' and painful 'Silence' to liberating 'Inspiration'.
 It is clever how the composer allows the four strings to seamlessly join Hamel's declamation.
 With subtle musical gestures, she underlines a word, an underlying meaning, without ever overpowering the speaker.
 Although Nasopoulou does indulge in word painting - for instance, when she evokes the sound of clapping hands with bouncing bows on the strings in the case of 'applause' - she never lapses into flat illustration.

 How Greece will fare further, I cannot predict, but Aspasia Nasopoulou will certainly be fine.